Brett Ormerod: Southampton

-Gordon Strachan, then Southampton manager had kept his word about signing Ormerod, who made his debut for The Saints on 15 December 2001 as an 84th-minute substitute in a 2–0 home victory over Sunderland.
+Ormerod made his debut for The Saints on 15 December 2001 as an 84th-minute substitute in a 2–0 home victory over Sunderland.
 After a number of substitute appearances, he finally made his full debut on 2 March 2002, when he also scored his first goal for the club, in a 3–1 win over Ipswich Town at Portman Road.
 He did not score again though until the following season, when he scored five goals in two games.
 On 2 October, he grabbed a hat-trick as The Saints beat Tranmere Rovers 6–1 in the second round of the 2002–03 Football League Cup.
 He followed that up three days later by scoring both goals as Southampton beat Manchester City 2–0 at St Mary's Stadium.

 On 13 April 2003, after enduring a 24-game goalless drought Ormerod scored one goal and laid up another as Southampton beat Watford 2–1 in the semi-final of the 2002–03 FA Cup at Villa Park.
-Ormerod then appeared in the FA Cup Final on 17 May at the Millennium Stadium, Cardiff, which Southampton lost 1–0 to a Robert Pires goal in the 37th minute.
+Ormerod then appeared in the FA Cup final on 17 May at the Millennium Stadium, Cardiff, which Southampton lost 1–0 to a Robert Pires goal in the 37th minute.

 Ormerod found first-team opportunities limited at Southampton and on 19 September 2004, in an attempt to secure some first-team football, he joined Leeds United on a one-month loan deal.
-Ormerord missed a penalty on his Leeds debut, making six appearances.
+Ormerod missed a penalty on his Leeds debut, making six appearances.
 On 18 March 2005 he joined Wigan Athletic on loan for one month with a view to a permanent move.
 The move was intended to last until the end of the season and he made six appearances, scoring two goals in their 2–0 win against Leicester City at the Walkers Stadium on 16 April, before being recalled by Southampton manager Harry Redknapp on 26 April following an injury to Peter Crouch.

 After Southampton finished bottom of the Premier League in 2004–05 and were relegated to the Championship, he was able to play more often after the sale of several teammates who had been keeping him out of the team.
 Ormerod said of his time with the club, "I had some of the best years of my career at Southampton.
 It's a big club with great supporters.
 If I had my time again I would do exactly the same again, particularly as I got to play in a cup final."